 - Respect trail and road closures, private land, and protected wilderness areas.

-- Leave no trace.
-Use existing trails only.
+- Use existing trails only.
 Do not create new trails or use shortcuts.

 - Avoid soft, wet, or muddy terrain.
 Do not cause erosion, ecosystem damage, or unnecessary widening of trails.